02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Security Considerations

-Because the OpenClaw Kernel Module operates at the Kernel level, it has the highest privileges in the system -- which is both an advantage and a risk.
-Here are the key precautions:
+Because OpenClaw Kernel Module operates at the Kernel level, it holds the highest privileges on the system — which is both a strength and a risk.
+Here is what you must keep in mind:

 1. Always Audit the Code Before Use

-Since it is open-source, anyone can contribute code.
-Before installing the Kernel Module, you must thoroughly review the source code to ensure there is no malicious code hidden within.
-A module running at the Kernel level can be exploited far more easily than regular applications if vulnerabilities exist.
+Since this is Open-Source software, anyone can contribute code.
+Before installing a Kernel Module, review the source code thoroughly to ensure no malicious code is hidden inside.
+A vulnerability at the Kernel level is far easier to exploit than a flaw in a typical application.

 • A buggy Kernel Module can crash the entire system (Kernel Panic)

-• If the AI makes a wrong decision, it could delete critical files or modify configurations that should not be changed
+• If the AI makes a wrong decision, it could delete critical files or alter configurations it shouldn't touch

-• Kernel-level access means the AI has root-equivalent privileges
+• Kernel-level access means the AI effectively has root privileges

 3. Restrict Plugin Permissions

-Configure strict permissions for each plugin.
-No single plugin should have access to everything in the system.
-Apply the Least Privilege principle -- grant only the permissions that are absolutely necessary.
+Configure each Plugin's permissions strictly.
+No Plugin should have unrestricted access to the entire system.
+Follow the principle of Least Privilege — grant only the permissions that are absolutely necessary.

 4. Enable Logging and Monitoring

-Log every action taken by the AI Agent for retrospective auditing.
+Log every action performed by the AI Agent so you can audit activity after the fact.
 Set up alerts for abnormal behavior, such as mass file deletion or access to sensitive data.

-Organizations planning to use OpenClaw should have a clear AI Governance policy defining what the AI can and cannot do, who is responsible, and establishing regular review processes.
+Any organization planning to use OpenClaw should have a clear AI Governance policy in place — defining what the AI is allowed to do, what it is not, who is responsible, and a process for regular review.

 Security Warning

-Kernel Modules have the highest privileges in the system.
-If compromised, the entire machine is affected.
-Before production use, ensure: (1) The code has been audited, (2) It is not running on a production server, (3) Critical data is backed up, (4) A rollback plan exists for emergencies.
+A Kernel Module holds the highest privileges on the system.
+If compromised, the impact is machine-wide.
+Before deploying, ensure: (1) the code has been audited, (2) it is not running on a production server, (3) you have backups of critical data, and (4) you have a rollback plan for emergencies.

-The OpenClaw Kernel Module is an exciting technology for developers, but it must be used with caution -- "with great power comes great responsibility" applies here as well.
+OpenClaw Kernel Module is an exciting technology for developers — but it must be used with care.
+As the saying goes, "with greater power comes greater responsibility."

 — Saeree ERP Team